 The Turks’ surprise attack forced the camp defenders under Kyriakoulis Mavromichalis to withdraw.
 The Ottomans then set the village on fire.

 Kolokotronis, who had assumed that the Turks would head for another Greek camp, rushed to Valtetsi and reorganized the camp once again.

-The Greeks built bastions on ths hills around the village and fortified the church and the few houses of the village that had remained intact after the fire.
+The Greeks built bastions on the hills around the village and fortified the church and the few houses of the village that had remained intact after the fire.

 The eastern bastion, in Chomatovouni, was manned by the fighters of Kyriakoulis and Elias Mavromichalis, the hard-nosed Maniots.

-The western bastion was manned by old Mitropetrovas (Dimitrios Petrovas), Dimitrios Papatsonis, Ioannis Mavromichalis, Panagiotis Kefalas and others.
+The western bastion was manned by old Mitropetrovas (Dimitrios Petrovas), Dimitrios Papatsonis, Ioannis Mavromichalis, and Panagiotis Kefalas among others.